Category Archives: HairMax Lasercomb

 HairMax Ultima 12 Laser Comb.

-Average rating on Walmart’s website is a much better 4.4/5, based on 34 customer reviews.
-Almost the same numbers can be seen on HairMax’s Ultima 12 product page.
+The average rating on Walmart’s website in the past was a much better 4.4/5, based on far fewer customer reviews.
+Almost the same rating can be seen on HairMax’s Ultima 12 product page.
 On Bed Bath & Beyond’s site, the Beyond+ members discounted current price is $317.
 However, the currently the product is unavailable.

 The main advantage of Ultima 12 over Ultima 9 is that while the former has 12 lasers, the latter has 9.
 Treatment time is just 8 minutes with the Ultima 12, versus 11 minutes with the Ultima 9.